-Parameter Type Default Description start_vid BIGINT 0 The first visiting vertex • When 0 any vertex can become the first visiting vertex. end_vid BIGINT 0 Last visiting vertex before returning to start_vid.
+Parameter Type Default Description Coordinates SQL TEXT An SQL query, described in the Coordinates SQL section An SQL query, described in the Coordinates SQL section start_vid BIGINT The first visiting vertex When 0 any vertex can become the first visiting vertex. end_vid BIGINT 0 Last visiting vertex before returning tostart_vid.
 When 0 any vertex can become the last visiting vertex before returning to start_vid.
-When NOT 0 and start_vid = 0 then it is the first and last vertex
+When NOT 0 and start_vid = 0 then it is the first and last vertex The first of the sacration and